 Hobgoblin (2) – An alright choice for most, the Int sits best on Psi Warriors and Eldritch Knights.
 Martial Training is completely redundant but Saving Face can be nice, especially if you use Great Weapon Master or Sharpshooter.

 Human (1) – If you rolled an array composed mostly of odd numbers, or have a really MAD character idea, then go for it.
-If neither of those apply you should probably choose a variant option if you’re able to.
+If neither of those applies you should probably choose a variant option if you’re able to.

 Variant Human PHB (5) – Bump Str or Dex and Con and grab a skill you like and a feat to help you along.
 This option is popular, and sometimes essential, for bringing online a feat heavy build within a reasonable timeframe, or without sacrificing bumps to your attacking stat.